 11. Party Girl Leather Jacket

-12. Pearl Detail Leather Jacket
+12. Stud Detail Leather Jacket

-13. Slim Biker Leather Jacket
+13. Classic Biker Leather Jacket

 14. Drape Front Leather Jacket

 If you are looking for leather jackets for women that are still fairly androgynous but also unique, then this is the one.
 The draped collar is sophisticated yet simple, and the fit itself is ultra-flattering.
-Get it from Nordstrom!
+Get it from Farfetch!

 15. Vintage Leather Jacket

-16. Embroidered Shearling Collar Leather Jacket
+16. Embellished Leather Jacket

-17. Blingy Bomber Leather Jacket
+17. Pink Belted Leather Jacket

 It is hard to imagine a clothing item that has been such an inseparable part of fashion for so many decades in a row, beyond the leather jackets.
 Perhaps a comparison could be made between jeans and leather jackets, but the difference is that where jeans became a staple for nearly all people, leather jackets only became a staple for the coolest of the cool.